srid/nix-config/nix/nvim/README.md

 ## Install declaratively

-Inside the `environment.systemPackages` list of your Nix configuration, add:
+Inside the `environment.systemPackages` list of your NixOS configuration, add:

 ```
 (callPackage (import /path/to/nvim/default.nix) {})